Justin-Credible/Ionic-TypeScript-Starter/README.md

     $ gulp init --scheme production
     $ ionic build ios --release

-*Usage of the `--scheme production` flag here will set the `debug` flag to false in the `build-vars.js` file as well as use the production scheme for `config.xml` replacements.*
+> Note: Usage of the `--scheme production` flag here will set the `debug` flag to false in the `build-vars.js` file as well as use the production scheme for `config.xml` replacements.

 To create a native build for Android, it is recommended to bundle the [Crosswalk webview](https://crosswalk-project.org/documentation/cordova.html) for better performance.